 How much easier it is to sit on the sidelines as an observer than to make the tough calls required of a leader.
 No decisions are made in black and white.
 There are always shades of grey.

 This article features a translation of Chapter 22 of Book 3 of the Analects of Confucius.
 You can read my full translation of Book 3 here.

-(1) Guan Zhong (管仲) was the chief minister of the state of Qi (齊) during the seventh century BC, and drove the implementation of a raft of political, administrative, and economic reforms that ultimately made Qi one of the most powerful and wealthiest states during the Spring and Autumn period (7771-476 BC).
-Even though Confcuius critizizes him in this passage, he strongly defends him in Chapter 16 and Chapter 17 of Book 14 of the Analects.
+(1) Guan Zhong (管仲) was the chief minister of the state of Qi (齊) during the seventh century BC.
+He drove the implementation of a raft of political, administrative, and economic reforms that ultimately made Qi one of the most powerful and wealthiest states during the Spring and Autumn period (7771-476 BCE).
+Even though Confucius criticizes him in this passage, he strongly defends him in Chapter 16 and Chapter 17 of Book 14 of the Analects.